-This are a series of blogs which tells the story of the people from the Caribbean who came to Britain as Christians in the 1950s and 60s.
-In these I tell their stories, explain the country they came to, show how they lived, the problem they faced, the religious climate they found, and how, as Pentecostals, they came with their faith, their music and started their churches.
-Music was very important to these Caribbean and played an important part in their worship.
-In the early days in their churches they sang their hymns and choruses and I explain the origins of these and chart the development of them from Caribbean Church music, to British gospel music as we know it today.
-I'll also show how many of these choruses that have come down to us through the ages, were not merely worship songs, but coded messages of resistance like those of the ‘Spirituals,’ which was born during the time of slavery in America.
+Windrush Stories are the stories of a group of Christians who through their faith, perseverance, resistance, hope and determination, succeeded against all the odds.
+They are stories of a group of people who came to Britain from the Caribbean as Christians in the 1950s and 60s.
+In these stories I explain the country they came to, show how they lived, the problem they faced, the religious climate they found, and how, as Pentecostals, they came with their faith, their music and how they started their churches.
+Music was very important to these early Christians and it played an important part in their worship.
+In the early days in their churches they sang hymns and choruses.
+I explain the origins of these and chart their development from Caribbean Church music to British gospel music as we know it today.
+I also show how many of these choruses have come down to us through the ages as songs of resistance.
+They were not merely worship songs, but songs that contained coded messages like those of the ‘Spirituals,’ during the time of slavery in America.

-In the 1980s, another important migration took place of equal importance and I tell this story of African Christians coming to Britain.
-I'll explain why they came, what attracted them to the country, highlight their successes, lists their achievements and suggest some of the challenges they are likely to face in the future, now that they are at the forefront of the Black Pentecostal Church movement in Britain.
+In the 1980s, another important migration took place of equal importance in Britain and I tell this story also of African Christians coming to Britain.
+I'll explain why they came, what attracted them to the country, highlight their successes, lists their achievements and suggest some of the likely challenges they are going to face in the future, now that they are at the forefront of the Black Pentecostal Church movement in Britain.